 Counter-terrorism Financing Policy.
 Section 7701 of the National Intelligence Reform Act of 2004 (Public Law 108-458) notes the significant progress made by the Treasury Department in promoting the adoption and implementation of counter-terrorism standards around the world through the Financial Action Task Force (FATF), the IMF, and the MDBs.
-The Committee will continue to monitor the role of the Treasury Department in promoting tighter counter-terrorism standards themselves as promulgated by FATF.
+The Committee will continue to monitor the role of the Treasury Department in promoting tighter counter-terrorism standards in these organizations as well as the evolution of the standards themselves as promulgated by FATF.